JohanBendz/com.philips.hue.zigbee/README.md

 - Filament Bulb Candle E14
 - New version of Indoor Occupancy Sensor

-And updated a number of icons.
+And updated a number of icons

 ### v.2.0.40
 Added support for: